Common side effects of tramadol

 Long-term side effects

-Some people with conditions that need long-term pain relief may need to take tramadol for a long time.
+Some people with severe pain may need to take tramadol for a long time.

-If you need to take it for a long time your body can become used to it (known as tolerance).
+If you need to take it for a long time your body can become used to it (tolerance).
 That means you need higher doses to control your pain over time.

-Some people can become more sensitive to pain (hyperalgesia).
+With long-term use, some people become more sensitive to pain (hyperalgesia).
 If this happens, your doctor will reduce your dose gradually to help these symptoms.

 It's possible to become addicted to tramadol.
 For this reason, your dose will be reviewed to make sure you're only having the amount you need to control your pain.